New2-FT_LogoCaps

 'Our Town' Quadtych IMAGES

 I've always been intrigued by Thornton Wilder's play 'Our Town' and its inherent way of summarizing life.
-After several years of thinking about how I could do a painting about this, I finally conceived an idea of using four paintings that would be assembled together into a panoramic image of 'Our Town' thus producing a quadtych -- and with each of the four paintings representing both a season, and a depiction of a phase of the cycle of life.
+After several years of thinking about how I could do a painting about this, I finally conceived an idea of using four paintings that when assembled together make a panoramic image of 'Our Town' thus producing a quadtych -- and with each of the four paintings representing both a season, and a depiction of a phase of the cycle of life.

 In early 2023 I refined my concepts and defined in more detail what each of the "quadtych panels" would depict before I began any painting.
 To help unite the individual paintings into a cohesive panorama, I used the background elements of the surrounding hills, roads, and stone walls to sweep across the panels.
 Thus each panel depicts a phase in the cycle of life and is depicted in the corresponding season of the year.
 In addition, I decided to add corresponding representative flowers in the lower-right corner of each panel.
 To ensure that a viewer's focus would be on the overall theme of the quadtych, the painting of the panels was purposely done in a slightly more "primitive" artistic style so that the viewer 's eye would not be distracted by too many details.